 Image Credit: Unsplash

-The question “who are you making the podcast?” will land you on the right track in deciding your topic, format, and how you will carry it forward.
+The question “Who are you making the podcast for?” will land you on the right track in deciding your topic, format, and how you will carry it forward.

 For example, if you are a personal trainer and want to start a podcast about health and fitness, then your target audience would be people who want to either lose weight or are interested in bodybuilding and exercise.